WilhelmTheOkay/2021-NBA-Big-Board-Picker/README.md

 - Some way to see players names without mousing over
 - Numbered big board
 - Some way to display stats or a scouting report for each player
+- A way to use the program on mobile that doesn't involve me buying a web host